 Number of Internship Positions: 4

 The Intellectual and Developmental Disabilities (IDD) track offers training focused on children either with or suspected of a developmental disability.
-Training includes outpatient assessment and treatment, traditional supervision, problem-focused case conferences, treatment rounds, and an ongoing professional development series with invited speakers and guests.
-Interns closely interact with other trainees including post-doctoral fellows, psychology practicum students, speech pathology trainees, medical students, social work interns and pediatric residents.
+Training includes outpatient assessment and treatment, traditional supervision, problem-focused case conferences, treatment rounds and an ongoing professional development series with invited speakers and guests.
+Interns closely interact with other trainees including psychology post-doctoral fellows and practicum students, speech pathology trainees, medical students, social work interns and pediatric residents.

 Interns provide most of their clinical work at the Child Development Center (CDC), an interdisciplinary clinic.
-Interns also receive training in an ICF/MR facility and at Nationwide Children’s Hospital Main Campus.
-Interns also participate in occasional hospital inpatient consultations that occur throughout the year.
+Interns also rotate through medical clinics including Interdisciplinary Feeding Clinic, Neurodevelopmental Clinic, and Developmental Behavioral Pediatrics Fellows Clinic.
+Interns rotate through a Rural Outreach program, offering services either in Southeastern or Northwestern Ohio one time per month.
+Interns participate in occasional hospital inpatient consultations that occur throughout the year.
 Inpatient consultations typically are geared toward behavioral difficulties or differential diagnosis of children with developmental disabilities.